 If you don’t think you have time for a slow cooker, you can always just get a pressure cooker instead.
 They’ll cook the food in less than half the time.
-In addition, most pressure cookers also have a rice setting, even for brown rice, that makes the rice without the mush.
+Modern pressure cookers, Instant Pots, can have a rice setting, even for brown rice, that makes the rice without the mush.

 Following the tips provided will not only make your crock pot life easier, but it’ll be tastier, too.
 Spending an entire night with something in the slow cooker only to have it turn out awful is heartbreaking.
 Avoiding that at all costs will decrease your stress later when you would’ve been scrambling to get something on the table.

 - Food Safety Myths – Washington State Health